oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 Associated color: **Black**

 ### Earth 🜨
 The symbol for Earth is a circle crossed by two lines representing the world divided by four rivers.
 A medieval European variant was the *globus cruciger* ♁ the globe surmounted by a cross.
+In alchemy earth is associated with vinegar (matter) and it's symbol is a cross.

 ### Neptune ♆
 The symbol for Neptune is the trident of the god Neptune.

 ### Pluto ♇
 The symbol of Pluto is a monogram of the letters P and L. An alternative symbol is a bident surmounted by an orb.
-The alchemical symbol of Pluto can be read as spirit over mind, transcending matter.
+The alchemical symbol of Pluto allies vinegar (matter), coal (darkness) and alum (spirit) symbolizing revolution, quick and sudden inner / spiritual change, death and rebirth.

 ## Asteroids and minor planets